 At the date of authorisation of these financial statements, certain new standards, amendments and interpretations to existing standards have been published by the IASB but are not yet effective, and have not been adopted early by the group.
 Management anticipates that all of the relevant pronouncements will be adopted in the group's accounting policies for the first period beginning after the effective date of the pronouncement.
-Information on new amendments that is expected to be relevant to the group's financial statements, is provided below.
+Information on new amendments that are expected to be relevant to the group's financial statements, is provided below.
 These amendments are not expected to have any material impact on the group's financial statements.

 Standard Details of amendments Effective date Annual periods beginning on or after IAS 1 Presentation of Financial Statements Classification of Liabilities as Current or Non-current: Narrow-scope amendments to IAS 1 to clarify how to classify debt and other liabilities as current or non-current.
 1 January 2023 (Amendment - Classification of Liabilities as Current or Non-Current) In January 2020, the IASB issued amendments to IAS 1, which clarify how an entity classifies liabilities as current or non-current.
 The amendments initially had an effective date of 1 January 2022, however, in July 2020 this was deferred until 1 January 2023 as a result of the Covid-19 pandemic.
 1 January 2023 At the IFRS Interpretations Committee's December meeting, the Committee discussed the amendments due to feedback from stakeholders which indicated that the requirements of the amendments may be unclear.
 These amendments are expected to have a significant impact on many entities, with more liabilities being classified as current, particularly those with covenants relating to borrowings.
 (Amendment - Disclosure of Accounting Policies) The amendments require companies to disclose their material accounting policy information rather than their significant accounting policies, with additional guidance added to the Standard to explain how an entity can identify material accounting policy information with examples of when accounting policy information is likely to be material.
-1 January 2023 Conceptual Framework for Financial Reporting (Amendments to IFRS 3) In May 2020, the IASB issued amendments to IFRS 3, which update a reference to the Conceptual Framework for Financial Reporting without changing the accounting requirements for business combinations.
-The amendments are effective for annual reporting periods beginning on or after 1 January 2022.
-Earlier application is permitted.
-1 January 2022 IAS 37 Provisions, Contingent Liabilities and Contingent Assets (Amendment - Onerous Contracts - Cost of Fulfilling a Contract) In May 2020, the IASB issued amendments to IAS 37, which specify the costs a company includes when assessing whether a contract will be loss-making and is therefore recognised as an onerous contract.
-These amendments are expected to result in more contracts being accounted for as onerous contracts because they increase the scope of costs that are included in the onerous contract assessment.
-1 January 2022 IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors (Amendment - Definition of Accounting Estimates) The amendments clarify how companies should distinguish changes in accounting policies from changes in accounting estimates, by replacing the definition of a change in accounting estimate with a new definition of accounting estimates.
+1 January 2023 IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors (Amendment - Definition of Accounting Estimates) The amendments clarify how companies should distinguish changes in accounting policies from changes in accounting estimates, by replacing the definition of a change in accounting estimate with a new definition of accounting estimates.
 Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".
 The requirements for recognising the effect of a change in accounting estimate prospectively remain unchanged.
-1 January 2023 IAS 12 Income Taxes (Amendment - Deferred Tax related to Assets and Liabilities arising from a Single Transaction) The amendment specifies how companies should account for deferred tax related to assets and liabilities arising from a single transaction.
-On transactions such as leases and decommissioning obligations.
+1 January 2023 IAS 12 Income Taxes (Amendment - Deferred Tax related to Assets and Liabilities arising from a Single Transaction) The amendment specifies how companies should account for deferred tax related to assets and liabilities arising from a single transaction such as leases and decommissioning obligations.
 In specified circumstances, companies are exempt from recognising deferred tax when they recognise assets or liabilities for the first time.
 Previously, there had been some uncertainty about whether the exemption applied to transactions such as leases and decommissioning obligations - transactions for which companies recognise both an asset and a liability.
 The amendments clarify that the exemption does not apply and that companies are required to recognise deferred tax on such transactions.
-1 January 2023
+1 January 2023 IAS 21 The Effects of Changes in Foreign Exchange Rates • Lack of Exchangeability: The amendments require an entity to apply a consistent approach to assessing whether a currency is exchangeable into another currency and, when it is not, to determining the exchange rate to use and the disclosures to provide.
+1 January 2025